numanfr/units/README.md

 println!("Gravitational Constant is {}",g);
 println!("Soeed of light is {}",c);
 ```
+## Examples

-### We can derive earth's acceleration due to gravity using earth's mass, radius, and the gravitational constant.
+We can derive earth's acceleration due to gravity using earth's mass, radius, and the gravitational constant.
-#### g = Gm/(r^2) where g is the acceleration, G is the gravitational constant, m is the mass, r is the radius.
+g = Gm/(r^2) where g is the acceleration, G is the gravitational constant, m is the mass, r is the radius.
 ``` rust
 let earth_mass = DerivedQuantities::Mass.get_value().set_magnitude(5.972e24);
 let earth_radius = DerivedQuantities::Distance.get_value().set_magnitude(6371e3);